hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 Once `blockperiodseconds` is over, the time from proposing a block to adding the block is small (usually around one second) even in networks with geographically dispersed validators.

-!!! example
-    An internal network run by ConsenSys had four geographically dispersed validators in Sweden, Sydney, and two in North Virginia.
-With a `blockperiodseconds` of 5 and a `requesttimeoutseconds` of 10, the testnet consistently created blocks with a five second block time.

 #### Tuning block timeout

 To tune the block timeout for your network deployment: